priobike/priobike-helm-charts/README.md

 ## Usage

-Set the following global values that are used by more than one chart:
+If using more than one chart make sure to set the following values globally:
 - `priobikeImageRegistry`
 - `namespace`

+An example deployment can be found here: [https://github.com/priobike/priobike-k8s-deployment](https://github.com/priobike/priobike-k8s-deployment)

 ## Naming convention